Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Method

-In the equation, $\mathcal{U}$ represents a uniform distribution for victim actions applicable to both discrete and continuous action spaces, while $D_{KL}$ denotes the Kullback-Leibler divergence.
-Furthermore, $c$ is a constant, and $\tilde{a}_t^\alpha$ refers to the counterfactual action sampled from the adversarial policy $\pi_t^\alpha$.
+see Appendix. \ref{appendix_proofa} for detailed derivation.
+In the equation, $\mathcal{U}$ represents a uniform distribution for victim actions applicable to both discrete and continuous action spaces, $D_{KL}$ is the Kullback-Leibler divergence, $c$ is a constant, $\tilde{a}_t^\alpha$ refers to the counterfactual action sampled from the adversarial policy $\pi^\alpha$.

-Equation \ref{eqn:klrandom} indicates that the second term is equivalent to minimizing the KL divergence between the victim policy and the uniform distribution.
-For a more general relation metric between adversary and victim, we can release the constraints of Eqn. \ref{eqn:klrandom} and generalize $\mathcal{U}$ to any desired target distribution $\mathcal{D}$ and extend $D_{KL}$ to any distance metric $d(\cdot, \cdot)$.
+Equation \ref{eqn:klrandom} shows the second term is equivalent to minimizing the KL divergence between the victim policy and the uniform distribution.
+For a more general relation metric between adversary and victim, we can release the constraints of Eqn. \ref{eqn:klrandom} and replace $\mathcal{U}$ by a worst-case target distribution $\mathcal{D}$ and generalize $D_{KL}$ to any distance metric $d(\cdot, \cdot)$.
 Consequently, the unilateral influence can be expressed as:

 In this manner, influencing victims unilaterally is tantamount to minimizing the distance between the expected victim policy under the adversary policy and a target distribution.